yellowstonegames/SquidLib/README.md

 -       Many different styles of dungeon, from simple rectangular rooms and hallways to sinuous circular caverns
 -   Alternate dungeon generators available, such as the one used by the original Rogue
 -   Convert dungeons that use '#' for walls to use box drawing characters; this can also be used for graphical walls
+-   Convenience functions/constructors let you use the char[][] dungeons to easily build other grid things.
+  -   DijkstraMap will have walls automatically placed in as obstacles if passed a char[][] when it's constucted

 ###Fully Documented API
 -   Each named color has a sample of its appearance in the Javadoc against multiple backgrounds
+  -   This can be harder to access in IntelliJ, so the Colors class has constants that IDEA can preview easily
 -   HTML browsing of the API shows these samples
 -   Pop-up javadoc in NetBeans and Eclipse show these samples
 -   Demos of all functionality included